 Simply put, emotions manifest in our physical body.

 But beyond the emotional correlation, did you also know that the hips represent decisions in life?
 Especially those that involve moving forward.
 This concept blows my mind.

 The iconic Louise Hay said that “pain in the hips is a sign of being 'stuck,' unable to make a decision or see clearly what needs to be done next...
 Pain or discomfort advises you to slow down or stop, look around, buy a map, or ask someone for directions.”

 Luckily, we already have a trusted internal guidance system that comes from the body's physical cues.
 This allows us to make decisions that are uniquely correct for us.

 Think about it.
 Because the hips thrust the leg forward, we are literally taking a risk every time we step forward.
 So it makes sense that on a deeper level, contraction in that area will prevent forward momentum.

 So what can we do?
 Becoming aware and accepting of this trigger is key since we often tend to ignore the body's messages.
 Next are the actual practices that counteract tight hips at a physical level.
-Deep tissue massage, stretching, dancing (my fav), hula-hooping, yin yoga and epsom salt baths are some ways to loosen up those lovely hips.
+Deep tissue massage, stretching, foam rolling, rockin' out in the living room with headphones (my fav), hula-hooping, yin yoga and epsom salt baths are some ways to loosen up those lovely hips.